Christopher Petr, M.D.

 Women of all ages commonly develop uterine fibroids, which are benign growths in the uterus.
 For most women, the fibroids cause no issues.
 But for others, the symptoms can be uncomfortable and life-disrupting.
-At the office of Richard R. Ondrizek, MD, in Burleson, Texas, you will receive compassionate, effective care for troublesome symptoms associated with fibroids.
+At the office of Christopher Petr, M.D, in Burleson, Texas, you will receive compassionate, effective care for troublesome symptoms associated with fibroids.
 Call the office or schedule a visit online for a diagnosis, evaluation, and treatment of fibroids.

 Uterine fibroids, also called leiomyoma or myoma, develop in the muscular tissue of your uterus.
 They’re noncancerous and range in size from invisible to the human eye to the size of a grapefruit.